Selections @ Devlali

 Now I had to justify my blind signing of the Parade State to RHM Kaptan Singh.

-This document is a proverbial Elephant’s Teeth for show only.
-This Parade state was prepared by your Detail Master the previous evening giving out the likely state of all personnel of our Regiment including me the next morning.
-He put in herculean efforts and with a lot of erasing and rewriting, managed to tally all the figures.
-If this is accurate, then your Detail Master must be a genius and hell of a Prediction Master.
+If this is accurate, then your Detail Master must be a genius – hell of a Prediction Master.
 Last evening, I did not know where I would be this morning.
 Hence these figures can never be accurate.
-If it is accurate, then the Detail Master must be sitting on my chair.
-Do you want me to grill you on it now?”
+If they are accurate, then the Detail Master must be sitting in my chair.

 Z – The Commanding Officer’s Jeep

-Commanding Officers (CO) of all Artillery Regiments travel by a Jeep (light vehicle) which is identified by the alphabet ‘Z‘ painted on all its sides.
-Most other arms/ services have ‘COMMANDING OFFICER’ written in the front of the CO’s vehicle.
-Needless to say, that it is the most decked up and mechanically fit vehicle of any unit, driven by the most competent and disciplined driver.
-It carries with it an air of sacred and infallible exclusivity.
+Commanding Officers (CO) of all Artillery Regiments travel in a Jeep – a light vehicle identified by the alphabet Z painted prominently on all sides.
+Most other arms and services have COMMANDING OFFICER written on the front of the CO’s vehicle.
+Needless to say, it is the most decked-up and mechanically fit vehicle in any unit, driven by the most competent and disciplined driver.
+It carries with it an air of sacred and infallible exclusivity – an object of reverence bordering on mythology.

-Yes,” I replied “What ‘s the matter?
+Yes,” I replied.
+“What’s the matter?

 But why?”
-I queried.
+I queried, genuinely curious.

-Then let us have a get together in the evening at the Officers’ Mess.
+Then let us have a get-together in the evening at the Officers’ Mess.
 Please invite them too,” I suggested.
 The CO’s mild suggestions are invariably directions to be implicitly followed.

 My in-laws want to visit Shirdi,” he replied.